xpollen8/manifestor/README.md

   }
 ```

-Observe that the *interviews* folder that was described in the original _manifest.json_ file
+Observe that the *interviews* folder that was described in the archivist's original _manifest.json_ file
 has now been populated with the actual _interviews/manifest.json_ file via recursive calls.

 # Important points

 In the manifest.json file above, the items described in the *contents* object
-can be files in the same directory as the _manifest.json_ file, can be *symlinks*
+can be files in the same folder as the _manifest.json_ file, can be *symlinks*
 to (say) external drives, of even external URLs.
+This enables one to logically group files
+which may  be scattered across storage devices or URLs.
+This is a powerful abstraction.

+# Next moves

+React components which rendfer *manifestor* JSON have been written and provide a nice data visualizer and a means to download files and play media.

+Such components will likely appear as part of this repo